Vandan230997/Power-BI/Sales Insights Data Analysis Project/Readme.md

 * Purpose: To measure the performance of profits in different markets and per customer with respect to targets.
 Setting target helps assess the performance of markets with respect to profit margin %.
 Markets performing below target will be highlighted in grey.

+<h3>Insights</h3>
+Performed below steps to clean the data for analysis